Precision and Recall in Machine Learning

 • However, there are some cases where the patient actually has no heart disease, but our model has predicted that they do.
 This kind of error is the Type I Error, and we call the values False Positives.
 For our matrix, False Positives = 8

-• Similarly, there are some cases where the patient actually has heart disease, but our model has predicted that he/she doesn’t.
+• Similarly, there are some cases where the patient actually has heart disease, but our model has predicted that they doesn’t.
 This kind of error is a Type II Error, and we call the values False Negatives.
 For our matrix, False Negatives = 7

 What is Accuracy Metric?